fBravoBravo/BizAwayTechChallenge/README.md

 - **Explore Trips**: This endpoint covers the main part of the challenge and is designed to retrieve and sort travel itineraries based on specified criteria.
 Users can provide an origin, a destination and a sorting method.
 The endpoint will then return all matching trips, sorted according to the chosen sorting strategy.

-For enhanced performance a cache has been implemented.
+Additionally, a cache has been implemented for enhancing performance.
 This cache stores recent search results allowing for faster response times for repeated queries with the same parameters.
 Please refer to the 'Extra functionality' section for more details on the cache implementation.

 ### Bonus

-- **Create trip (POST)**: Given all the properties as a JSON in the body (origin, destination, duration, cost, display_name and type) it will create a new trip and insert it in the database.
+- **Create trip (POST)**: Provided all the properties are given as a JSON in the body (origin, destination, duration, cost, display_name and type) it will create a new trip and insert it in the database.

 - **Delete trip (DELETE)**: Using the ID of the trip used in the path it erases the trip from the database.